plgd-dev/doc/content/en/device-provisioning-service/overview.md

 ### Provisioning step

 The Enrollment Group created during the operation setup state has a set of required and optional configuration options, supporting various use-cases or security requirements.
-The following diagram describes what goes on behind the scenes to get a device securely provisioned.
+The following sequence diagram describes what goes on under the hood to get a device securely provisioned.
 This flow is dependent on the Enrollment Group configuration, which is a prerequisite.

 {{< plantuml id="dps-overview" >}}
 @startuml